InstantPay/react-native-instantpay-rd-service/README.md

 1. Morpho
 2. Mantra
 3. PB510
-4. SecuGen and many more...
+4. SecuGen and many more....

 ## Installation